CS-433/ml-project-1-gift/README.md

 # Project structure

 ## Presentation
-The challenge aims at studying and implementing manipulation techinques on the dataset, in order to perform datamining and, eventually, reliable predictions.
+The challenge aims at studying and implementing manipulation techinques on a copious dataset, in order to perform datamining and, eventually, reliable predictions.
+The dataset is simulated by the ATLAS experiment performed at CERN and presents the train and the test set for the decay signature of the Higgs Boson.
+These two datasets can be found at https://www.aicrowd.com/challenges/epfl-machine-learning-higgs and downloaded in the `Resources` section.

 ## Documentation
 An effective and reliable data analysis is not able to leave a theoretical study of the problem out of consideration.
 A preliminary and, in our case, rough research on the Higgs Boson Challenge turns out to be fundamental.